 A substantive body of literature suggests that intact, biodiverse natural ecosystems may offer disease-buffering services for surrounding human communities, presenting a win-win opportunity for both wildlife and human public health.
 But very few studies have evaluated the “One Health” interactions of landscapes, wildlife and human disease in any sort of experimental framework.
-Our 10-year study alongside Health In Harmony, rainforest communities, and other partners will do just that.
+Our long-term study alongside Health In Harmony, rainforest communities, and other partners does just that.

-This past year, Zoo New England grew our roster of innovative international partnerships with a new effort in Madagascar, led by the non-governmental organization, Health In Harmony, to improve the conservation status of several species of lemurs and other rare wildlife in a special reserve in southeast Madagascar, while also investing in the health care, food security and economic opportunities designed by Malagasy community members who live around the forest.
+Led by the non-governmental organization, Health In Harmony, our work in Madagascar seeks to improve the conservation status of several species of lemurs and other rare wildlife in a special reserve in southeast Madagascar, while also investing in the health care, food security and economic opportunities designed by Malagasy community members who live around the forest.

-Zoo New England veterinarians, conservation biologists and scientists are working with a transdisciplinary group of human health professionals, epidemiologists and wildlife disease ecologists, employing a One Health approach to work toward a thriving future for Madagascar’s people, lemurs and their shared ecosystem.
+Zoo New England veterinarians, conservation biologists and scientists work with a transdisciplinary group of human health professionals, epidemiologists and wildlife disease ecologists, employing a One Health approach to work toward a thriving future for Madagascar’s people, lemurs and their shared ecosystem.

 Breaking the Cycle